Click here to purchase Alex’s CD

 The Louise Hopkins Underwood Center for the Arts (LHUCA) was pleased to introduce Alex Nollan to Lubbock audiences at a First Friday Art Trail when he performed on the Reagor Dykes Stage to a large, appreciative audience.
 We commend Alex’s superb musicianship and are excited about his creation of a new jazz ensemble with James Pendell and Dustin Pedigo.
 We look forward to their future performances at LHUCA.Jean CaslinExecutive Director of LHUCA

 Thank you for visiting Alex Nollan’s site.
 Stay engaged and updated on all upcoming performances.
-If you would like to book Alex or have additional questions, please fill out the form and submit.
-Someone will reach out shortly.
+If you would like to book Alex or have additional questions, please call or text the number below to reach out to his business manager.
 We look forward to hearing from you!